TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part1-BlazorWASM/026 View Todos logic.md

 * We need a DTO to contain the search criteria
 * We need a method in the Logic interface to take the search criteria and return a collection of Todos
 * We need a method in the DAO interface with a similar method
-* The logic implementation does nothing other than forward the method call
+* The logic implementation does nothing other than forward the method call (boooring)

 ## Search Criteria DTO
 We need to be able to search by the following: